 - October 1: Final report and high-resolution images due

-- Participating groups will be required to sign a written agreement (i.e., a contract) with Burning Man which establishes terms for the management and execution of the project from conception through installation, deinstallation, and clean up.
+- Honorarium artists must sign a written agreement (i.e., a contract) with Burning Man which establishes terms for the management and execution of the project from conception through installation, deinstallation, and clean up.
 The contract also outlines the support services and coordination that will (and will not) be provided by Burning Man Project.
-Note that Burning Man Project must report Honorarium payments to the IRS with form 1099-misc.
+Note that Burning Man Project must report Honorarium payments to the IRS with form 1099-MISC.
 Artists receiving an honorarium, particularly for larger projects, may wish to consider the tax and other financial implications of receiving this grant money.
 Some projects choose to form an LLC or other organization.
 Burning Man Project cannot give specific legal or tax advice, and encourages artists to seek professional counsel.

-- Early Arrival: As a funded project, you are required to have your installation completed by sunrise on the Sunday that the event begins.
-Your build crew must be available to arrive on-playa during the week prior to the event (or sometimes earlier, if your project is very large/complex).
-In our kick-off meeting we will determine an exact date and number of work access passes (which allow for arrival before the gates open) for your project.
+- Early Arrival: Funded artists are required to have their installations completed by sunrise on the Sunday that the event begins.
+Their build crew must be available to arrive on playa during the week prior to the event (or sometimes earlier, if the project is very large/complex).
+In their kick-off meeting with their Artist Liaison, they will determine an exact date and number of work access passes (which allow for arrival before the gates open) for their project.

-- Departure: Honoraria artists are expected to keep their projects installed until the final Monday of the event, when the event ends.
-Exceptional circumstances may allow for a negotiation of an earlier deinstallation date, but expect that the standard is to start teardown on Monday and no sooner.
+- Departure: Honorarium artists are expected to keep their projects installed until the final Monday of the event, when the event ends.
+Exceptional circumstances may allow for negotiation of an earlier de-installation date, but expect that the standard is to start teardown on Monday and no sooner.

-- Timeliness and Deadlines: Our deadlines are firm; we do not operate on “playa time.”
-We will be requesting things throughout the season (i.e., response to emails, signing up for meeting dates, crew lists for tickets/early arrivals) and we ask that you respect our deadlines and be as prompt as possible in responding to our requests.
-We know that some deadlines can seem early in your installation’s development, but these deliverables affect other teams and other timelines as well.
-We will make sure to communicate clearly the deadlines for each deliverable.
-If you cannot make a deadline let us know as quickly as possible; it may be possible to negotiate a slightly different date.
+- Timeliness and Deadlines: As part of our collaboration to bring an Honorarium project to life, we make requests throughout the season (i.e., response to emails, signing up for meeting dates, crew lists for tickets/early arrivals).
+We ask that artists respect our deadlines and be as prompt as possible in responding to our requests.
+We know that some deadlines can seem early in an installation’s development, but these deliverables affect other teams and timelines.
+If an artist cannot make a deadline, we ask that they let us know as quickly as possible; it may be possible to negotiate a slightly different date.

-- Significant Changes: If you want to make any significant changes to your art project from what we have agreed to fund, you must contact us in writing and receive our approval in writing prior to June 1st (and preferably earlier).
-We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about your requested changes.
-The worst thing is for us not to be informed.
-This can impact your deposit, and could even result in our asking for return of the honorarium funds.
+- Significant Changes: If an Honorarium artist wants to make any significant changes to their art project from what we have agreed to fund, they should talk to their Artist Liaison prior to June 1st (and preferably earlier).
+Depending on the changes, the Artist Liaison may ask that the artist put them in writing to receive our approval in writing.
+We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about any requested changes.

 As you begin planning for your art project, we ask that you read the information found here: